Binance Market Update (2022-07-20)

 Binance

-The global cryptocurrency market cap now stands at $1.05T, up by 3.82% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.08T, up by 3.90% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BOND, LEVER, and STEEM, up by 48%, 36%, and 31%, respectively.
+Market outperformers include BOND, ACH, and MIR, up by 72%, 52%, and 36%, respectively.

 Top stories of the day: